-When the service provider presents the work-plan and the price to the prospect, haggling ensues.
-The result is usually frustrating for both parties with the contractor getting a lower price for the same work-effort and the prospect feeling gouged.
+When the service provider presents the work-plan and the price to the prospective buyer, haggling often ensues.
+The result is usually frustrating for both parties with the provider getting a lower price for the same work effort and the prospect feeling gouged.

 Start with the list of the tasks required to accomplish a prospective client’s specific objective.
-Then follow the these three steps precisely to maximize the chance of landing a project to perform the work at target rates:
+Then follow these three steps precisely to maximize the chance of landing a project to perform the work at target rates:

-- Compute price: Show the hourly billing rates for the selected resources, multiply by the hours required for each to perform tasks assigned to them and sum the result to calculate the total price of performing the complete set of tasks.If the client balks at the total price, remind them of the value they are getting by completing this work and point out that the cost is but a small fraction of that value.If there is still pushback on the price, go back to steps 1 and 2 and work with the client to decide which tasks do not really need to be performed at all or which can safely be performed by less qualified (and therefore also less expensive) staff.
-Your objective is to deal with price concerns by tinkering with tasks and resources and thereby adjusting total price by changing the scope and not just by getting paid less for the same work.
-You can sweeten the deal with a one-time credit if you like but it is best to NOT reduce hourly rates because once lowered it is near impossible to return to full hourly rate pricing whereas a one-time credit amount can more easily be granted or not on a case by case basis.
+- STEP 3 – Compute the price: Share a schedule of hourly billing rates for the selected resources.
+Note billing rates for each person should be supported by evidence that other customers have paid the rates quoted for similar work by the same person.
+Multiply the hours required for each person to perform their assigned tasks by their billing rate and sum the result to compute the total price of performing the complete set of tasks.If the prospect balks at the total price, remind them of the value they said they would get by completing this work and point out that the cost is but a small fraction of that value.If there is still pushback on the price, go back to steps 1 and 2 and work with the prospect to decide which tasks do not really need to be performed and / or which can safely be performed by less qualified, and therefore also less expensive, personnel.The objective is to deal with price concerns by tinkering with tasks and resources and thereby adjusting total price by changing the scope and not just by getting paid less for the same work.
+To sweeten the deal the service provider might offer a one-time credit of a specific amount but it is best to NOT reduce hourly rates because once lowered it is near impossible to return to full hourly rate pricing.
+Whereas a one-time credit amount can more easily be granted or not on a case-by-case basis.